-While there is no precise formula as to prerequisites for climbing Denali, each climber should posses an adequate level of the following skills and fitness:
+While there is no precise formula for climbing Denali, each climber should possess an adequate level of the following prerequisites:

-Climbing Skills.
-Proficient in basic mountaineering skills including: cramponing, walking on snow, self arrest, crevasse rescue training, and have had rope team glacier travel.
-Gaining these skills generally requires, at minimum, of completion of our Denali Prep Course, 6-Day Training course, 13-Day Training course, 8-Day Training course, 10-Day Training course, Alaska 8 Day Course, Alaska 12-Day Training course, or have equivalent skills and experience.
-This climb requires proficiency in glacier travel, crevasse rescue, cramponing, and expedition camping skills.
+Training.
+Denali requires proficiency in basic mountaineering skills including: cramponing, walking on snow, self arrest, crevasse rescue, and glacier travel on a rope team.
+Gaining these skills generally requires, at minimum, of completion of our Denali Prep Course (this course is best for climbers with some prior experience as early season conditions can prove difficult for learning basic skills), or our 6-Day Training course, 13-Day Training course, 8-Day Training course, 10-Day Training course, Alaska 8 Day Course, Alaska 12-Day Training course, or have equivalent skills and experience gained in an appropriate training location.

 Fitness.
 You should be able to walk and climb on moderate snow and ice slopes for up to eight hours per day, carrying a 50lbs pack and an additional 40lbs on a sled.
 You should be able to recover from a hard days climb within an 8-12 hour period and to resume another day of demanding exertion, and maintain this pace for 21 days.
-You should be mentally and physically prepared to go the extra mile when necessary and be ready for weather changes team emergencies and summit bids.
-One generally trains 6 months in advance for this climb, so please review the 6-month training regimen.
+You should be mentally and physically prepared to go the extra mile when necessary and be ready for weather changes, team emergencies and summit bids.
+After already establishing a good baseline fitness level, a Denali climber steps up their regimen at least 6 months in advance for this climb, so please review the 6-month training regimen.

 Personal Care.
 Climbers should have winter camping skills and a good understanding of personal care (i.e. understanding of frostbite, nutrition and hydration issues) for a three week expedition.

 Mental Preparation.
 Climbers should be ready for the mental demands of a Denali expedition.
-This includes being patient with fellow climbers and guides, being prepared for long hours in a tent during inclement weather and understanding expedition life.
+This includes being patient with fellow climbers and guides, being prepared for long hours in a tent during inclement weather, pushing yourself to your limits and understanding expedition life.